so-wise/weddell_gyre_clusters/README.md

 and then run `ipython3`.

 ### Singularity container
+NOTE: I'm having a shell issue.
+I have to run `source .cshrc` when I log on in order for my aliases to be defined.

-Alternatively, if you're working on an HPC platform, you'll probably need to run singularity instead.
-These commands for reference:
+If you're working on an HPC platform (e.g for access to more memory or GPUs), you'll probably need to run singularity instead.
+These commands seem to basically work on BAS HPC:
 ```
-cd <where-you-want-to-work>
+$ cd <where-you-want-to-work>
-singularity pull docker://pangeo/pangeo-notebook:2021.09.08
+$ singularity pull docker://pangeo/pangeo-notebook:2021.09.08
-singularity run --bind /data/expose/so-wise/:/mnt pangeo-notebook_2021.09.08.sif bash
+Singularity> source activate notebook
+(notebook) Singularity> ipython
 cd /mnt
 ```
-The `--nv` flag turns on GPU support, which may not be available on every workstation.
+You might have to pip install gsw, seaborn, and umap-learn.
+Eventually I need to get these into their own image, once I learn how to do that.

+(Now, I'm running into lots of other bugs, but they don't seem to be related to the computing environment.)

 ## Project Organization
 ```